Annotation Configuration

 Type: Enum

 Field auto-fill strategy.
-This property is used to specify how field values are automatically populated during database operations (such as insert or update).
-By using the FieldFill enum, you can flexibly control the filling behavior of fields.
+This property specifies how to automatically populate field values during database operations (such as insert and update).
+By using the FieldFill enum, you can flexibly control field population behavior.

 -